7 Career Planning Tips

 Think about your strengths and weaknesses

-• Think about your strengths and weaknesses, then find a job that fits your skills.
+• Consider your strengths and weaknesses, and then find a job that aligns with your skills.

 • Look at the things you love to do and see if they could lead to a career path.